dsenturk/M-VCSM/README.md

 # M-VCSM
 CONTENTS OF THIS FOLDER ——————————————

-M_VCSM_tutorial.R : A step-by-step implementation of MST-FM and the associated procedures described in "Multilevel Modeling of Spatially Nested Functional Data: Spatiotemporal Patterns of Hospitalization Rates in the U.S. Dialysis Population".
+M_VCSM_tutorial.R :A step-by-step implementation of M-VCSM and the associated procedures described in "Multilevel Varying Coefficient Spatiotemporal Model".

-M_VCSM_simulation.R : Function for simulating one data set under the simulation design described in Web Appendix E of the supplementary materials.
+M_VCSM_simulation.R : Function for simulating one data set under the simulation design described in Section 4.1.

-M_VCSM_decomposition.R : Function for FPCA decomposition (estimation steps 1-5 in Table 1) described in "Multilevel Modeling of Spatially Nested Functional Data: Spatiotemporal Patterns of Hospitalization Rates in the U.S. Dialysis Population", including estimation of mean function, multilevel eigenfunctions and eigenvalues.
+M_VCSM_decomposition.R : Function for FPCA decomposition (Estimation Algorithm steps 1-4 in Section 2.2) of M-VCSM described in "Multilevel Varying Coefficient Spatiotemporal Model" including estimation of multilevel eigenfunctions and eigenvalues.

-M_VCSM_MCMC.R : Function for MCMC estimation (estimation step 6 in Table 1) of MST-FM model described in "Multilevel Modeling of Spatially Nested Functional Data: Spatiotemporal Patterns of Hospitalization Rates in the U.S. Dialysis Population", including estimation of spatial variance parameters, measurement error variance and region- and facility-specific PC scores.
+M_VCSM_MCMC.R : Function for MCMC estimation (Estimation Algorithm steps 5-6) of M-VCSM model described in "Multilevel Varying Coefficient Spatiotemporal Model", including estimation of varying coefficient functions (VCFs), spatial variance parameters, region-specific variances, measurement error variance and region- and facility-specific PC scores.

-M_VCSM_inference.R : Function for obtaining prediction and inference for multilevel trajectories described in Section 2.2 of "Multilevel Modeling of Spatially Nested Functional Data: Spatiotemporal Patterns of Hospitalization Rates in the U.S. Dialysis Population".
+M_VCSM_inference.R : Function for obtaining inference for varying coefficient functions, time-static parameter estimates and prediction of region- and facility-specific deviations.

 INTRODUCTION ——————————————

-The contents of this folder allow for implementation of the MST-FM estimation and inference described in "Multilevel Modeling of Spatially Nested Functional Data: Spatiotemporal Patterns of Hospitalization Rates in the U.S. Dialysis Population".
-Users can simulate a sample data frame (MST_FM_simulation.R) and apply the proposed estimation algorithm (MST_FM_decomposition.R, MST_FM_MCMC.R).
+The contents of this folder allow for implementation of the M-VCSM estimation and inference described in "Multilevel Varying Coefficient Spatiotemporal Model".
+Users can simulate a sample data frame (M_VCSM_simulation.R) and apply the proposed estimation algorithm (M_VCSM_decomposition.R, M_VCSM_MCMC.R).
 Also, we include tools to perform prediction and inference on multilevel hospitalization rate trajectories (MST_FM_inference.R), allowing users to obtain region- and facility-specific predicted hospitalization rate trajectories as well as their pointwise confidence intervals.
-Further, for applications with small number of regions, users can obtain corrected prediction and confidence intervals for region-specific trajectories for a more precise inference (MST_FM_correctedinference.R).
 Detailed instructions on how to perform the aforementioned procedures, make predictions of region- and facility-level hospitalization rate trajectories and visualize results are included in MST_FM_tutorial.R.

 REQUIREMENTS ——————————————

-The included R programs require R 3.5.3 (R Core Team, 2019) and the packages listed in MST_FM_tutorial.R.
+The included R programs require R 4.0.2 (R Core Team, 2020) and the packages listed in M_VCSM_tutorial.R.

 INSTALLATION ——————————————

-Load the R program files into the global environment and install required packages using commands in MST_FM_tutorial.R
+Load the R program files into the global environment and install required packages using commands in M_VCSM_tutorial.R